Shigella Update May 2023

-Shigella is passed on through infected faeces (poo) – this can be through contaminated food or sexually.
+It is passed on through infected faeces (poo) getting into your mouth – this can be through contaminated food or sexually.
 Only a very small amount of the bacteria is needed to cause infection.
-Infection can be treated with a course of antibiotics, however, some strains can prove more difficult to treat.
-Sex that may involve contact with faeces (poo) is a risk e.g. anal sex, fisting, fingering, rimming, oral sex or handling a condom or sex toy used for anal sex.
-Bad hygiene like not washing hands can contribute to the spread of shigella.
+Infection can be treated with a course of antibiotics, however some strains can prove more difficult to treat.

 In Ireland, Shigella is a notifiable infection.
 This means that all cases diagnosed are notified to Public Health so that all steps necessary are taken to protect the health and wellbeing of those affected or at risk.
 The bacteria from cases of Shigella infection are sent to a national reference laboratory and are fully DNA sequenced to identify evidence of spread and to track antibiotic resistance.